 If a contingency wasn’t met, they reserve the right to end the deal and refuse to accept any other offers you make.
-While you can correct the issue, this doesn’t mean that you’ll get a second chance.
-The house will either stop being on the market or go to another buyer in most cases.
+While you can correct the issue, this doesn’t mean you’ll get a second chance.
+The house will either stop on the market or go to another buyer.

-This is a pretty ideal situation for all parties involved.
+This is ideal for all parties involved in real estate transactions.
 Most people in this situation don’t want this deal to go through.
 This is a happy ending, especially for the buyer.

-Oh, dear!
 This is not good at all, nor is it legal.
-If a seller refuses to sell the house after accepting an offer, the buyer has the right to take then to court.
+If a seller refuses to sell the house after accepting an offer, the buyer can take them to court.
 You can ask your real estate attorney and agent for advice on pursuing this.